 Located some 2km from the nearest power supply, and 12km from the nearest blacktop road, the desert training centre took 13 months to construct, and the remote location presented a series of challenges.
 The iconic building, designed by innovative Muscat-based architects 23 Degrees North, demonstrates Outward Bound’s commitment to minimising environmental impact; it is Oman’s first building totally powered by renewable energy, and all water is treated and re-used on site.

 The dominant factor to be considered at the design stage was the position of the sun.
 As a result, south facing walls are especially thick, and windows both narrow and small.
-Bathrooms and taps are designed with water conservation in mind, and key buildings oriented to provide maximum shade in the late morning, when most groups will arrive at the centre.
+Bathrooms, shower riser rails and taps are designed with water conservation in mind, and key buildings oriented to provide maximum shade in the late morning, when most groups will arrive at the centre.

 Amongst other things, the centre has been equipped with an equipment store for backpacks and tents, an AV room, two indoor learning rooms, four outdoor learning pods, a dining room, kitchen, medical room, fire-pit, prayer room, and amphitheatre.
 It has also been designed with multiple users in mind, to act not only as a centre for Outward Bound youth and corporate training groups, but also to act as a residential base for academic environmental research groups from schools, colleges and universities around the world.